FlamingSpork/phonectf/solve_writeup.md

 The TDD works by encoding letters as a series of frequency-modulated beeps at 10 characters a second.

 I've configured my telephone system to listen for the `A` tones on the line connected to extension 1 and play the TDD tones that make up the flag when it gets `A`.
-The flag and clue are a play on the title of the film Flash Gordon, which I haven't actually seen.
+The flag and clue are a play on the title of the film Flash Gordon, which I haven't actually seen, but I know has an outstanding Queen soundtrack.

 ### Solving/Testing
-Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call, whether by holding a microphone up to the phone or using a software feature on your cellphone.
+Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call.
-Dial the phone call, press 1 (on your phone or on the DTMF Tone Generator on the website), listen for the dialtone, and click `A`.
+Dial the phone call, press 1 to enter the challenge (on your phone or on the DTMF Tone Generator on the website), listen for the dialtone, and click `A`.
-If everything's working correctly, you'll hear a [series of beeps](https://gitlab.ritsec.cloud/flamingspork/phonectf/-/blob/master/sounds/TDD.wav) that repeats three times.
+If everything's working correctly, you'll hear this [series of beeps](https://gitlab.ritsec.cloud/flamingspork/phonectf/-/blob/master/sounds/TDD.wav) that repeats three times.
 Run the recording of the beeps through a TDD decoder, such as [minimodem](http://www.whence.com/minimodem/) or [TTY Angel](http://www.ciscounitytools.com/Applications/General/TTYAngel/TTYAngel.html) to get the flag.

-### Flag
-`FLA$HG0RDONOVERRID3`

-## "25¢, Please" [Medium]
+## "25¢, Please" [300]
 ### Clue
 Oh no!
 Your telephone line has turned into a payphone!
 Insert your coins and dial a number.
 +1 (585) 358-0101 or s@140.238.152.111, extension #2